Ignite-Market/docs/docs/advanced/dao.md

 - Votes are weighted by token stake and a reputation score (earned from past correct resolutions).
 - A supermajority (66%+) determines the outcome.

-## Market fees

-Market fees are set at 1% for every transaction (buy and sell).
-This can be adjusted via a DAO vote.

 ## Incentives